mLenehan1/EE402-OOPWithEmbeddedSystems/Assignments/Assignment1/Report/assignment.md

 as protected, as they are required to be modifiable by any child of the abstract Guitar class.

-The two Guitar object constructors, virtual void *display()* method, and destructor are declared as public, as these must be available to be called at any point in the codes main function.
+The two "Guitar" object constructors, virtual void *display()* method, and destructor are declared as public, as these must be available to be called at any point in the codes main function.